NatGallagher/Gallagh-Project-4/README.md

 - https://natgallagher.github.io/Gallagh-Project-4/#/

 # future improvements
-- users will be able to edit and insert their own selected verses
+- users will have added verses saved and show when pages is loaded
-- connect to an api that pulls up bible verses based on what the user searches
+- style search page
-- add opportunities to change translation
+- every added verse should be unique to the user